machakux/open311-android/README.md

 # android-app
-Android Application For Reporting Civilian Issue To Agency
+Android Application For Reporting Civic Issue To Agencies